CS3219-AY2526Sem1/cs3219-ay2526s1-project-g08/README.md

 1. Initialise Docker containers: `docker compose up --build`
 2. Change directory to web-server: `cd web-server`
 3. Run front-end of web server: `npm run start`
-3. Bring down containers: `docker compose down`
+4. Bring down containers: `docker compose down`

 ## Environment Configuration
-`.env.local` file has been provided in the user-service folder and the `docker-compose.yml` defines the environment variables for the microservices.
+`.env.local` inside `user-service/` supplies GitHub OAuth credentials plus the JWT and MongoDB secrets needed for auth. `docker-compose.yml` wires the rest of the stack (MongoDB URIs per service, Redis URL, service ports, and frontend origins).
+Update these files—or override with ECS task definition secrets—before deploying to another environment.

+## AI Use Summary

+We used AI tooling only for simple tasks such as debugging small issues, writing boilerplate code, and polishing short documentation snippets.
+Architectural decisions, service boundaries, data models, and infrastructure setups were discussed and implemented manually by the team.